 All the deliciousness of a tamale without having to wrap up each individual tamale!

 When it comes to meatloaf, I’m totally a convert!
-I was never really a fan of it growing up, but now that I’ve put my own LLB twists on the dish, I absolutely love it!
+I was never really a fan of it growing up, but now that I’ve put my own twists on the dish, I absolutely love it!

 This Pork Ragu recipe is slow cooked in Italian herbs, red wine and tomato sauce for a delicious meaty dish, perfect served with pasta or polenta.

 Many of you who read the blog regularly know about the crazy popularity of the Slow Cooked Beef Ragu recipe that I created last fall.

 After appearing several times on The Huffington Post, this recipe has gone totally viral and I totally love that!
 It’s one of my favorite recipes that I’ve made several times and will continue to make over and over again.